Diabetes Type 1

 TESTING TO DIFFERENTIATE TYPE 1 DIABETES FROM TYPE 2 DIABETES

 - Because T1DM is considered an autoimmune disease, further blood work can be used to test for the presence of autoantibodies.
 Pancreatic islet cell antibodies are present in nearly 85% of patients with T1DM.
-Although they may differ, the majority of islet cell antibodies are directed against glutamic acid decarboxylase (GAD), an enzyme expressed in pancreatic beta cells.
-Many of these patients also have anti-insulin antibodies.

 - A urinalysis may be performed to assay for the presence of ketones, the acidic byproduct of the breakdown of fat molecules.
 Accumulation of ketones can result in diabetic ketoacidosis (DKA).
 This condition rarely occurs in patients with T2DM, and therefore their presence in urine is considered indicative of T1DM.